 An interdisciplinary, 22 credit hour undergraduate certificate program, PACE combines academic study with hands-on learning to give you unique preparation for political and civic engagement.

-Any undergraduate at IU Bloomington can apply to PACE.
+Any undergraduate at IU Bloomington can request to join PACE.
 We welcome students with a record of active engagement in—or those who would like to be engaged in—political or civic activities.

 The PACE certificate can be combined with any major in the College of Arts and Sciences, or with undergraduate degree programs in other schools at IU Bloomington.